HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 > [!NOTE]
 > The tutorial is intended to be a reference example only.
 It may not be tuned for optimal performance.

-> [!WARNING]
-> The number of available Intel® Gaudi® AI accelerator in your contianer should be (at least) equal to number of deployed models.

 ## Create a Model Repository

 The first step is to create a model repository according to the structure detailed in Setting up the model repository and Model repository.